polina-c/flutter-auth-ui/README.md

 ```
 3. Add line "lib/external/" to .gitignore of your project

-4. Make sure your project references needed packages in pubspec.yaml:
+4. Make sure your project references necessary packages in pubspec.yaml:
 ```
 dependencies:
   ...